 It is also worth noting that the boundaries of the districts changed throughout the years, albeit not significantly.
 Also, conscription numbers of certain buildings and/or plots may have changed — for example, if an old plot was redivided it could have been given new numbers, or if a building was torn down the new one could have received a new one.

 In 1871 sequential numbering and official street names were introduced, but conscription numbers were used by builders until the beginning of the twentieth century.

 Some of the original conscription numbers can still found on buildings in Lviv.
 Several kinds of signs and plaques were used to display the conscription numbers.
 Some just show numbers; others have either “No.” or “No. Konskr.” a Polish abbreviation of “Conscription No.”

-Two examples from the city center, hence without district numbers
+Three examples from the city center, hence without district numbers

 Examples from other districts

 Conscription numbers can also be found integrated into architectural details, as seen here

 Here what seems to be a conscription number is displayed on the window panes above a door.
 “L.” is likely short for “liczba” (Polish for number) but not sure what “Katr.” is short for.
 Maybe it could be a typo.

 Collection of old street signs, including two conscription numbers, in courtyard of Kupol restaurant